chrisdothtml/gpt-cmd/README.md

 **Default**: `gpt-4o`

+### `GPT_CMD_TOKEN`

+Provide your OpenAI token via this env var instead of storing it in a file.

 ### `GPT_CMD_TOKEN_FILE_PATH`

 Override the file path the tool gets your OpenAI token from.
+Alternatively, you can provide the token directly via `GPT_CMD_TOKEN`.

 **Default**: `~/OPENAI_TOKEN`